 The ability of entrepreneurs, especially technology-based (technopreneurship) must continue to be improved.
 Progress of the times, all digitalization based will certainly greatly affect the business world.
-In this study, the ability of technopreneurship is measured based on 8 indicators namely knowledge of material, mastery of tools, assembly methods, security, ability to start business, а marketing, business management. management, and Increasing the ability of technopreneurship in the high category lies in marketing indicators.
+In this study, the ability of technopreneurship is measured based on 8 indicators namely knowledge of material, mastery of tools, assembly methods, security, ability to start a business, marketing, management, and business management.
+Increasing the ability of technopreneurship in the high category lies in marketing indicators.
 This is because students have applied the marketing concept both offline and online.
 Especially for online marketing, students have used various platforms such as websites, social media, and online market places to improve their business.